This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations

-Chives: You can freshly plucked thyme or finely chopped rosemary, if you prefer (it will give a different flavour, but still be so good)
+Chives: You can freshly picked thyme or finely chopped rosemary, if you prefer (it will give a different flavour, but still be so good)

 Parmesan: Switch to a vegetarian friendly cheese if needed.
 Otherwise, it’s also great with Pecorino or Gruyere, which is less traditional but still great.

-Onion: You could use red or white - or even thinly sliced leeks if that is all you have.
+Onion: You could use red or white.
 It just needs to be very finely chopped.

 ONE: Grate the courgette and potatoes using a box grater or the grater attachment in a food processor.